NDLUG/ndlug.org/content/post/2019activitiesfair/index.md

 hope you are, too!
 President Logan Yokum put together some neat flyers and handouts to show off what LUG is, what we do, and what we have planned.
-Along with Logan, officers Noah Yoshida, Michael Eisemann, and Gavin Inglis spoke to prospective members, handed out stickers and candy, and demonstrated some of ways in which they use Linux.
+Along with Logan, officers Noah Yoshida, Michael Eisemann, and Gavin Inglis spoke to prospective members, handed out stickers and candy, and demonstrated some of the ways in which they use Linux.

 #### This year, we had a record total of 78 people join our mailing list!